ushahidi/platform-client-mzima/README.md

 #

-### Web Client: Development
+### Web Client: Launch in web browser
-In the root of this repository, run the script command in the code block below to get the web client running locally on your computer:
+In the root of this repository, run the script command in the code block below to get the web client running locally on your computer, and in the web browser:

 ````
 npm run web:serve